HammoudG/APLA_Dataset/README.md

 APLA_Data_1<- APLA::Data_Refugees_UNHCR

 # APLA_Dataset
-Package and Data for the replication of the paper **A Liberal Region in a World of Closed Borders?
-The Liberalization of Asylum Policies in Latin America, 1990 to 2020.**
+Package and Data for the replication of the paper **Hammoud-Gallego, O. (2022) ‘A Liberal Region in a World of Closed Borders?
+The Liberalization of Asylum Policies in Latin America, 1990–2020’, International Migration Review, 56(1), pp. 63–96. doi: 10.1177/01979183211026202.
+[Open Access]**

 The APLA_Paper in the vignette includes the replication code for all the graphs and charts of the paper, as well as the calculation of the main aggregate variables of interest: regulatory complexity and liberalisation.